The 2005 election of FMCA National Officers will be held August 15, 2005, at FMCA’s 74th International Convention in Minot, North Dakota.

 Ginger Painter, F23514

-I have with Charlie spent several years in the business world, many as a Corporate Secretary.
+I have spent several years in the business world, many as a corporate secretary.
 We owned and operated a fleet of 100 buses, having 125 employees.
-Coordinating, bidding, setting up routes, along with payroll, payroll taxes, and bookkeeping were part of my job description.
+Coordinating, bidding, setting up routes, along with doing payroll, payroll taxes, and bookkeeping, were all part of my job description.
 At this time I served on our local zoning board.
 This board helped plan local land development.
-In 1978 we purchased an RV park in Florida and continued to develop a 300-space park.
-During this time I also had a successful real estate career.
+In 1978 we purchased our first RV park in Florida.
+We continued on to develop a 300-space park.
+At this time I also had a successful real estate career.

 CANDIDATE FOR NATIONAL TREASURER